Paarseus/deep-rl-lab/eGPU-Setup.md

 ```shell
 docker: Error response from daemon: unknown or invalid runtime name: nvidia
 ```
 Havent found a solution yet!
+From reading NVIDIA container toolkit github, found out the container already has the CUDA Drivers inside so im guessing installing the both caused the problem.